Alexandria893/houseofguineas/content/home/services/service3.md

 * An in-home visit before the stay to discuss your pet(s) routine and needs (and of course, meet the cutie(s)!)
 * Thorough cleans for enclosure/litter boxes
 * Oral medicine administration
-* Upkeep & mail retrieval for your home
+* Home upkeep and mail retrieval for your home
 * Lastly, peace of mind that your pet will have consistent love and attention when you're away (and pet pics)!

 ##### Home-Alone Hero Care